devnullvoid/nixmox/README.md

 # NixMox - NixOS LXC Orchestration on Proxmox

+### WIP / Proof of Concept ONLY, not yet functional

 NixMox is a comprehensive NixOS-based container orchestration system designed for Proxmox VE.
 It provides a complete self-hosted infrastructure with identity management, monitoring, media services, file sharing, and more.

 ## 🏗️ Architecture